-- 1.1.
-This Annex provides a summary of the main requirements relating to the provision of new affordable housing for both councils. - 1.2.
-It sets out some of the main high level policies within our adopted Local Plans (2018) relating to affordable housing.
-It also provides a set of more detailed supplementary requirements, building on the policies in the adopted Local Plans (2018) and on the requirements in the previous Greater Cambridge Housing Strategy 2019 to 2023. - 1.3.
-Where relevant, this Annex also sets out the councils' direction of travel based on: updated evidence and changing needs; and a desire to align the housing requirements between the two councils as far as possible, particularly as some of the strategic sites are within both Cambridge and South Cambridgeshire. - 1.4.
-This Annex needs to be read in conjunction with the Strategy as a whole, and the affordable housing provisions in the other annexes.
+- 1.1 To deliver the affordable housing required to meet housing need in Greater Cambridge, a significant proportion will be delivered through the land use planning system using Section 106 Agreements and in partnership with Registered Providers operating in Greater Cambridge This Annex provides a summary of the main requirements relating to the provision of new affordable housing for both councils. - 1.2 It sets out some of the main high-level policies within our adopted Local Plans (2018) relating to affordable housing.
+It also provides a set of more detailed supplementary requirements, building on the policies in the adopted Local Plans (2018) and on the requirements in the previous Greater Cambridge Housing Strategy 2019 to 2023, and in the context of National Planning Policy and associated guidance. - 1.3 Where relevant, this Annex also sets out the councils' direction of travel based on: updated evidence and changing needs; and a desire to align the housing requirements between the two councils as far as possible, particularly as some of the strategic sites are within both Cambridge and South Cambridgeshire. - 1.4 This Annex needs to be read in conjunction with the Strategy as a whole, and the affordable housing provisions in the other annexes.
 In particular: Annex 3 (Clustering & Distribution of Affordable Housing policy), Annex 4 (Affordable Rents policy), and Annex 5 (Build to Rent policy).
-More information on the evidence used to support the need for affordable housing is in Annex 6 (Summary of Evidence). - 1.5.
-This Annex also needs to be read in conjunction with national planning policy, the adopted Local Plans (2018), any relevant Neighbourhood Plans, the emerging Greater Cambridge Local Plan and other relevant planning policies. - 1.6.
-Separate to the Strategy, the councils have also published the Greater Cambridge First Homes Interim Position Statement which will remain in place until such time as the adoption of the Greater Cambridge Local Plan or any subsequent changes to government policy. - 1.7.
-The Strategy (including its annexes) and the First Homes Interim Position Statement will be material considerations in dealing with planning applications. - 1.8.
-For any affordable housing development it is important that developers and Registered Providers (RPs) engage early with the councils' Housing Strategy teams, before the planning pre-application process starts, to ensure that proposals meet both planning and Housing Strategy requirements.
+More information on the evidence used to support the need for affordable housing is in Annex 6 (Summary of Evidence). - 1.5 This Annex also needs to be read in conjunction with national planning policy, the adopted Local Plans (2018), any relevant Neighbourhood Plans, the emerging Greater Cambridge Local Plan and other relevant planning policies. - 1.6 Separate to the Strategy, the councils have also published the Greater Cambridge First Homes Interim Position Statement which will remain in place until such time as the adoption of the Greater Cambridge Local Plan or any subsequent changes to government policy. - 1.7 Although this policy cannot override National Planning Policy and associated guidance, or the councils' adopted Local Plans, it will be a material consideration in dealing with planning applications.

-2. Affordable Housing Thresholds and Tenure Mix
+- 1.8 For any affordable housing development, it is important that developers and Registered Providers (RPs) engage early with the councils' Housing Strategy teams, before the planning pre-application process starts, to ensure that proposals meet both planning and Housing Strategy requirements. - 2.
+Affordable Housing Thresholds and Tenure Mix

-2.1.
-Amount of affordable housing to be delivered under the councils' adopted Local Plans:
+2.1 Amount of affordable housing to be delivered under the councils' adopted Local Plans: